Fortifications of Vauban: Citadel of Besançon

 The Citadel of Besançon, in Besançon, Doubs, is considered one of Vauban's finest works of military architecture.
 The Citadel occupies 11 hectares (27 acres) on Mount Saint-Etienne, one of the seven hills that protect Besançon, the capital of Franche-Comté.
 Mount Saint-Etienne occupies the neck of an oxbow formed by the river Doubs, giving the site a strategic importance that Julius Caesar recognised as early as 58 BC.
 The Citadel, built between 1668 and 1683, overlooks the old quarter of the city and the oxbow bend.
+Vauban returned to Besançon 17 times between 1674 and 1703 to oversee the progress of the work.
 The Citadel is built on top of a large syncline on a rectangular field crossed across its width by three successive bastions (enclosures, or fronts) behind which extend three plazas.
 The whole town is surrounded by walls covered by circular paths and punctuated by watchtowers and sentry posts.
 The walls are up to 15 to 20 metres (49 to 66 ft) high with a thickness between 5 and 6 metres (16 and 20 ft).
 Also included in this site is Fort Griffon, built between 1680 and 1684.

 Sites at Blaye-Cussac-Fort-Médoc

-The citadel of Blaye, city walls, Fort Paté and Fort Médoc are located in Blaye-Cussac-Fort-Médoc, Gironde.
-The citadel at Blaye was built between 1686 and 1689, and the neighboring Fort Paté and Fort Médoc were built from 1689-1700.
+The Citadel de Blaye, city walls, Fort Paté and Fort Médoc are located in Blaye-Cussac-Fort-Médoc, Gironde.
+The citadel at Blaye was built between 1686 and 1689, and the neighboring Fort Paté and Fort Médoc were built from 1689 to 1700.
 The juxtaposition of these three sites across the Gironde estuary helped to protect Bordeaux in case of a possible sea invasion.